-Many things can cause short-term sleep disturbances, such as work stress, relationship problems, financial difficulties or temporary health problems.
-These sleep problems usually resolve themselves when the reason for the anxiety or sleeplessness is removed.
+This includes work stress, relationship problems, financial difficulties, and temporary health problems.
+These sleep problems usually resolve themselves when the reason for the anxiety or sleeplessness goes away.

 The main symptoms of sleep disorders include difficulty falling and staying asleep, excessive tiredness during the day, and sleep disruptions.